amanoese/qtf/README.md

 ### save

-This command uses a trained model on the internet (Google Cloud Starage)..
+This command uses a trained model on the internet (Google Cloud Starage)...
 If use offline or you use the command several times.
 It's good idea to download trained model file to local.

 ```bash
 $ qtf save all
 ```

-But trained model data want to diskspace. you can also choose the model to download.
+But trained model data want to diskspace.
+you can also choose the model to download.
 See below for details.

 ```bash
 $ qtf save --help